camuthig/haros-express/README.md

 ## Future Improvements and To Do's

-1. Standardize JSON API probably around the official [spec](jsonapi.org)
+1. Standardize JSON API probably around the official [spec](jsonapi.org) - DONEish
 1. Get some unit tests in there
 1. Add in some simple, extendable frontend components
 1. Add Consul support for forwarded services